Wervice/Lumos/README.md

 ### Prequisites

-Lumos uses python to work.
-On Linux it is installed by default.
-If you want to use it under Windows, you'll need to download Python from the [official website](https://www.python.org/).
+Lumos uses Python to work.
+On Linux, it is installed by default.
+If you want to use it on Windows, you'll need to download Python from the [official website](https://www.python.org/).

 ### The setup

-After you downloaded the code from the respository, run the following command or install the following packages using pip on your computer.
+After you downloaded the code from the repository, run the following command or install the following packages using pip on your computer.

-`pip3 install pyAesCrypt flask Pillow` *This installes pyAesCrypt for encryption, Flask as the webserver with werkzeug and Pillow for image manipulaion*
+`pip3 install pyAesCrypt flask Pillow psutil` *This installs pyAesCrypt for encryption, Flask as the web server with werkzeug and Pillow for image manipulation, and PSutil for system information like CPU and RAM usage.*

 When everything is done run the python file `__main__.py` by running `python3 ./__main__.py` in the Lumos folder.

-After few seconds, you'll be able to access the address `0.0.0.0:4999` (Linux) or `127.0.0.1:4999` in your webbrowser.
+After few seconds, you'll be able to access the address `0.0.0.0:4999` (Linux) or `127.0.0.1:4999` in your web browser.

 Now you can follow the instructions on the website.

 ### After the setup

-You now can give the ACCID code you set in the process to your family members or team mates.
+You can now give the ACCID code you set in the process to your family members or teammates.

-They can create an own account at your cloud.
-Therfore you need to give them the IP address of your server, too.
+They can create their own account on your cloud.
+Therefore, you need to give them the IP address of your server, too.
 It might look like: `192.168.1.83:5000`.

-After that, your members can log in and upload files and you are done.
+After that, your members can log in and upload files, and you are done.

 ### Legal information